 Portable Heated Outdoor Kitty House

-This is made with 600 denier nylon with a vinyl backing that makes this waterproof.
+This outdoor heated cat shelter was made with 600 denier nylon with a vinyl backing that makes this waterproof.
 This house comes with a removable Soft Outdoor Heated Kitty Bed that uses only 20 watts.
-The roof hangs over the 2 doors to keep cats warm, safe and dry.
+The roof of this insulated cat shelter hangs over the 2 doors to keep cats warm, safe and dry.
 Easy to assemble with velcro walls and a zippered roof.

 - Perfect for any outdoor cat